dhananjayverma/vedio_player/README.md

 ## Installation

 To get started with this project, follow these steps:

-1. Clone this repository to your local machine using git clone https://github.com/RaminMikayilov/Youtube-clone.git
 2. Navigate to the project directory using cd youtube-clone
 3. Install the necessary dependencies using npm install
 4. Start the development server using npm run dev(because I use vite react)